Guide on Handling Documents Used in Peer Review

 - Applications and / or peer review documents must be encrypted2 prior to sending by e-mail.

-- Paper copies and / or IT media containing peer review files must be sent by 1st class mail, priority, registered mail or by reliable private courier services.
+- Paper copies of peer review files must be sent by 1st class mail, priority, registered mail or by reliable private courier services.

 When no longer required, peer review related documents and files must be destroyed using a secure method: